NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Don't terminate on invalid uniform, as may of just been optimized out, alright for debugging though, as this is what led me to realize the shader was not been ran (along with seeing a fixed colour on the triangle when no colour was set, very weird, didn't know OpenGL would still execute without shader guess it reverts to legacy).

+So I think removing the shading loading + building from the Ctor, and doing it as a separate call (still called from Primitive class) fixed the issue.
+The issue been that the shader program was not executing at all, hence all the warnings from RenderDoc about the vertex shader, but no shader stage was running (modifying gl_Position did nothing).

+If `glDeleteProgram(ID);` is called within Shaders Dtor I get an OpenGL 1281 error which is invalid value, but the shader execution still seems to work correctly, I'm not sure where this is occurring because the shader should have the same lifetime as the viewer (primitives currently created in viewer for debugging), wonder if its when `Primitive::set_shader()` replaces the default initialized shader with the user defined shader, Implicit copy assignment is done so maybe this causes the shader dealloc before the copy, but still seems to work.
+For now i've commented out the `glDeleteProgram(ID);`  call within the shader Dtor.

 ##### Animation State

 Because the application is ticking constantly, I don't want to couple the ticking of the viewer to the anim frame of the BVH.
 So I will have a "global" animation frame set, that either loops continually or is set by user input so a single frame.
 This will be continually incremented per tick to keep looping or stay static.